DecoraterBot-devs/DecoraterBot/README.md

 # Other Platforms

 Not available yet.

-I need python binaries for Python 3.5.2 and the other things for this.
+I need command line things to execute python 3.4.2+ (3.5.2 recommended).
 You have any other platforms you want the bot to support?
-Well send me it's sys.platform value and the python binaries with ``cffi``, ``aiohttp`` and any other python package this comes with for that OS and I could add it to here.
-The only thing stopping me is the Binaries and a few lines of platform specific code.
+Well send me it's sys.platform value.
+The only thing stopping me is a few lines of platform specific code.

 ## Contributors